wp-plugins/si-contact-form/trunk/readme.txt

 Features:
 --------
  * Configure Options from Admin panel.
+ * Multi-Form feature that allows you to have up to four different forms on your site.
  * Uses simple inline error messages.
  * Reloads form data and warns user if user forgets to fill out a field.
  * Validates syntax of E-mail address.